 How Long Does It Take to Get a Green Card?

 The timeline for obtaining a Green Card ranges widely from a few months to many years.
-It depends on factors like:
+It depends on factors like:- Your eligibility category

 - What country you are from